 PyTorch and Albumentations for image classification¶

 This example shows how to use Albumentations for image classification.
-We will use the Cats vs. Docs
+We will use the Cats vs. Dogs

 dataset.
 The task will be to detect whether an image contains a cat or a dog.